msfninja/schedule/README.md

 sass -w ./server/client/sass/stylesheet.sass ./public/client/stylesheet.css
 ```

-By default, sass will also make a source map along the compiled CSS style sheet.
+By default, Sass will also make a source map along the compiled CSS style sheet.
 If you don't want a source map, you can add the `--no-source-map` option.

 ### Compiling CoffeeScript Code